microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/meetingregistrationbase.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a base registration details of an online meeting.
+Represents base registration details of an online meeting.

 > [!TIP]
 > This is an abstract type and cannot be used directly.
-Use derived type [meetingRegistration](meetingRegistration.md) or [externalMeetingRegistration](externalMeetingRegistration.md) instead.
+Use the derived type [meetingRegistration](meetingregistration.md) or [externalMeetingRegistration](externalmeetingregistration.md) instead.
-This is an abstract type.

 ## Properties